Yale Global Health Students United for Regional and Global Education (YGH SURGE)

 About Us

-YGH SURGE is a student-led, interactive online global health education program for professional students of various disciplines who gather to discuss pertinent global health topics.
+YGH SURGE is a student-led, interactive online global health education program for professional students across disciplines focused on addressing shared global health issues.
 SURGE was founded as a pilot program in 2020 by Yale medical students Hanya Qureshi and Autumn Nobles, in collaboration with the Yale School of Medicine Office of Global Health Education (YSM OGHE), to foster international and interdisciplinary connection during the COVID-19 pandemic.
 SURGE has since expanded to an annual program that highlights a new theme in global health each year.
-Since its founding, SURGE has brought together over 230 participants from over 27 countries, 40 institutions and from multiple disciplines, while maintaining strong connections with former participants who serve as alumni advisors to provide mentorship.
+Since its founding, SURGE has brought together over 400 students from over 35 different countries, 40 institutions and from multiple disciplines, while maintaining strong connections with former participants who serve as alumni advisors to provide mentorship.
 Today, SURGE strives to form sustainable partnerships and foster the next generation of global health leaders and advocates.

 Annual SURGE Themes